NI240SX/UCGT/README - Geometry Editor.md

 - `OptimizeMaterials` - optional, defaults to true : removes some unnecessary data in material declarations to help reduce file size.
 Possible values : true or false.
 - `SortAllByName` - optional, defaults to true : sorts parts, markers, materials etc. by name.
 Possible values : true or false.
 - `CopyMissingLODs` - optional, defaults to false : if one or multiple LODs are missing, copies the mesh from a higher LOD.
 Possible values : true or false.
+- `MakeLodD` - optional, defaults to false : if the KIT00 lod D is missing, copies it from lod C. It is highly advised to make a lod D manually ; setting this option to true will allow multiple lod C parts to be copied as lod D, making it unnecessarily heavy and potentially causing issues.
+Possible values : true or false.

 _Mesh_
 - `VertexColors` - optional, defaults to Import : import vertex colors (baked AO) from OBJ, generate them with an integrated method, or don't include them.
 Possible values : Import, Generate/Calculate, No.